Matthew-Mosior/idris2-oracle/README.md

 This library provides a modern Oracle Database client library for Idris2 built on top of Oracle's [ODPI-C API](https://github.com/oracle/odpi).
 It combines a low-level FFI with a high-level, type-safe API supporting prepared statements, transactions, typed row decoding, LOBs, and Oracle-native data types, allowing Idris2 applications to interact with Oracle databases safely and efficiently.

+> [!NOTE]
+> The internals of this library heavily utilize the [idris2-ref1](https://github.com/stefan-hoeck/idris2-ref1) and [idris2-elin](https://github.com/stefan-hoeck/idris2-elin) libraries, so you may want to familiarize yourself with them first.

 ## Features

 - **Complete Oracle connectivity**